 Here are our top three tips for getting started with your digital marketing strategy:

-One – Tell your story where your customers are
+One – Tell your story where your clients (and prospective clients) are

 Smartphones, search engines and social media are the new playing field for businesses to connect with customers.
 To win their attention, you need to be in the game.